Graduate Faculty Membership Policies and Procedures

 These policies and procedures have been established to encourage academic units to develop, maintain, and adhere to appropriate professional standards for graduate faculty membership, and to provide for routine monitoring of these standards by the Graduate School.

-A Graduate Faculty Membership Committee, reporting to the Graduate Council, will formulate procedures for academic units to propose criteria to be used in appointing persons to the graduate faculty, will participate in the process to approve such criteria, and will serve as a faculty appeal body as indicated in Section 6, below.
+A Graduate Faculty Membership Committee, reporting to the Graduate Council, will participate in the process to approve such criteria, and will serve as a faculty appeal body.
 The Committee shall be composed of senior graduate faculty members, representing all graduate degree-granting colleges, appointed by and from the Graduate Council; the dean of the Graduate School will chair the Committee, in an ex-officio, non-voting capacity.

 Criteria for graduate faculty membership will generally be established by, and be applicable to, individual academic departments; and graduate faculty membership will generally be by department.
 However, intra-departmental units may be recognized by the Graduate Council if the units have distinguishable characteristics such as separate faculties, separate academic administrators, separate catalog course listings, and separate degree programs.
 Recognition will be considered by the Graduate Council upon petition of a majority of the graduate faculty in the proposed unit and consultation with the department chair and college dean.